-Seifert Systems provides liquid cooling products that are designed according to the individual requirements to ensure an optimised process.
+Seifert Systems provides liquid cooling products up to 160 kW cooling capacity which are designed to individual requirements.
 By integrating various needs and different parts of a system, our range of chillers will provide the best solution for any application.

 The type of media to be cooled has a major influence on the type of chiller that can be used.
 Most processes use water- or oil-based fluids.
 Cooling of other fluids is also possible.

 Water / glycol mixtures: Typical applications are the cooling of spindles in

 machine tools and cooling of electrical enclosures with air-water heat exchangers.
 Water / glycol mixtures can transport heat efficiently and do not require special materials.

 Deionized water: Typical applications are the direct cooling of components in a variable frequency drive and server racks data centres.
 Deionized water, being non-conductive, is often used where electrical components need to be directly cooled by a liquid.
 Since it is highly corrosive, components in contact with the media must be suitably resistant to corrosion e.g. stainless steel.
 Chillers for deionized water can also include a purification circuit to constantly maintain water quality at the required level.

 Water-based emulsions: A typical application is the cooling of coolant in a milling or grinding machine.
 When the emulsion is clean, the chiller can be installed separately from the machine.
 Alternatively, the chiller can be installed directly on the filtration unit with the cooling coils immersed in the coolant tank.
 The heat capacity of such emulsions is slightly lower than that of water / glycol system.